 Morbidly playful, the comedy in The Wailing is also deeply humane, serving as a schism away from the typically metallic hollowness of the police procedural genre.
 Instead of a linear progression through conflict and resolution, cause and effect, the queasy comedy perches the film on an uneasy tonal balance between farce, tragedy, and terror.
 Our emotional interpretation of any individual moment is anything but carefully circumscribed to one pre-assumed reaction.
 Hong-Jin’s film thrives on the possibilities of a disfigured tone trying to stitch itself back together, the director stabbing a new bloody lesion into the production with every off-kilter tonal digression.
 A moment that, for an American film, might elicit mortal terror, is, in The Wailing, a catalyst for a nervous chuckle or a moment of silent reflection, even a bodily fluid joke.
 The tone constantly vandalizes itself to astoundingly disarming effect.
 Because every scene can play out any way, the entire film feels like one giant exercise in gloriously unmediated potential energy.

 Never deploying tonal confusion for its own sake though, The Wailing is instead a pointed riposte to the social bylaw that emotions are hermetically sealed from one another.
-It is not only tonally wobbly but morally unmoored.
-There is no one acceptable temperament beset by a morass of improper ones, largely because there is no one singular temperament, un-intercepted by others, to begin with.
 Melancholy, amusement, and fright collude in imperfect harmony, each not alternating pride of place but bleeding into one another until compartmentalizing emotions into vials is revealed as fragile at best, outright fraudulent at worst.
 The Wailing pulls feeling up by its roots, decomposes and transgresses boundaries, and ultimately cascades into a wonderful downward spiral of polyphonic sensations vying for control of your reaction to tragedy and the unknown.
 Rather than singular moments of emotional enormity that each follow one tonal trajectory to their logical, rational, conclusive endpoints, emotional tangents are The Wailing’s very animus, its life force found in the fount of daily life itself.
-It’s a defiling scalawag of a film.
+It’s a promiscuous tonal monster, a reason-defiling film.

 It’s also beautiful, the boldface vibrancy of the panoramic images priming us for the vistas of supernatural dread to come.
 But they also belie the palpable intimacy of small people trying to find sanity in a valley – a troublemaking, primeval void – matched in mischief only by the film itself.
 The epic scale of the film is a statement to how little we truly know about our place in the world, a theme driven home by the film’s jittery defiance of any one resting place.
 The creeping sense that over the hill might lie some awareness of self is no match for the festering growth of realization that the most perplexing entities of all are our own sweaty, floppy tumbles through events we like to imagine handling with elegance and exactness.
 Note-perfect cross-cutting during the climaxes invokes procedural-level precision and perfection, every moment planned out for maximum impact.
 Yet the handcrafted sloppiness of the film defies this pristine aura with a primordial charge of sheer human silliness.
 The film wields a hammer that is constantly unexpectedly hitting its neighbor in the head like some demented screwball routine, so much so that we don’t notice how insidiously it’s actually hitting the nail on the head and hammering it into our coffin the whole time.